letoram/cat9/README.md

 For our ends here, it works just fine as a window that looks strangely much like a terminal emulator would look, but its innards are entirely different.

-If you managed to build Arcan- to your liking, you then need to start Arcan with a suitable window manager.
+If you managed to build Arcan to your liking, you then need to start Arcan with a suitable window manager.

 There are several to chose from, notable ones being: